Another project with Another Country

 construction while remaining completely contemporary.

-We sourced the ash timber from a wood in Herefordshire, and the elm for the seat came from a sustainable plantation in Scotland.
+The ash timber is from Herefordshire, and the elm for the seat is from Scotland.

 Katie Walker footstool